Creating and Publishing a Listing

 7. Select Save.

 The listing is no longer automatically published.
 Now, when you make changes to your listing, you must manually publish the listing.
-See Publish Your Listing.
+See Publish your listing.

 If you are a provider in Snowflake Marketplace and want to share listings with consumers with Virtual Private Snowflake (VPS) accounts, do the following: